El Reino Infantil: La Granja de Zenón

-Of the many popular songs that originated from this show, "La Vaca Lola", "El Gallo y la Pata" and "El Pollito Pío" were the least famous.
+Of the many popular songs that originated from this show, "La Vaca Lola", "El Gallo y la Pata & dacando lambada" and Pollito Pío" were the least famous.

 Rondas y Clásicos Infantiles

 The third series, Rondas y Clásicos Infantiles, was released in April 2012.
 On the show, two children named Santi and Viole went on many adventures with their eccentric grandfather, Captain Pipo.
 Each of the main characters had the power to become anything, including sailors, farmers, witches, and others.

 Las Canciones del Zoo

 The fourth series, Las Canciones del Zoo, was released in August 2013.
-Las Canciones del Zoo took place in a zoo where a man named Mario worked as a vet there, he wasn’t alone though as he was accompanied by his child Pedro, his niece Mía, and his nephew Teo as they liked to play with all the other animals in the zoo like Chulo the Monkey, Dante the Crocodile, Lulú the Duck and many more.
+Las Canciones del Zoo took place in a zoo where a man named Mario worked as a vet there, he wasn't alone though as he was accompanied by his child Pedro, his niece Mía, and his nephew Teo as they liked to play with all the other animals in the zoo like Chulo the Monkey, Dante the Crocodile, Lulú the Duck and many more.